Eddie George: Professional career

+Houston / Tennessee Oilers / Titans

-George was the first-round draft selection (14th overall pick) of the Houston Oilers (now the Tennessee Titans) in the 1996 NFL Draft, being selected after Jerome Bettis elected to be traded to the rival Pittsburgh Steelers over the Oilers when the St. Louis Rams replaced Bettis with Lawrence Phillips.
+George was a first-round draft selection (14th overall pick) for the Houston Oilers in the 1996 NFL Draft, being selected after Jerome Bettis elected to be traded to the rival Pittsburgh Steelers over the Oilers when the St. Louis Rams replaced Bettis with Lawrence Phillips.
 George won the NFL Rookie of the Year award in 1996, and was the Oilers/Titans' starting tailback through 2003, never missing a start.
 He made the Pro Bowl four consecutive years (1997–2000), and assisted the Titans to a championship appearance in Super Bowl XXXIV, where they lost to the St. Louis Rams 23–16.
-George gained 391 combined rushing and receiving yards in the Titans' three playoff games that year and went on to rush for 95 yards, catching two passes for 35 yards, and score two touchdowns in the Super Bowl.
+George gained 391 combined rushing and receiving yards in the Titans' three playoff games that year, and went on to rush for 95 yards, catching two passes for 35 yards, and scoring two touchdowns in the Super Bowl.

 George is only the second NFL running back to rush for 10,000 yards while never missing a start, joining Jim Brown.
 Only Walter Payton (170) started more consecutive regular-season games than George's 130.

-Though George rushed for 1,000 yards in all but one season, numerous sportswriters suggested that a heavy workload caused a decline in George's productivity.
+Although George rushed for 1,000 yards in all but one season, numerous sportswriters suggested that a heavy workload caused a decline in his productivity.
 In five of his eight seasons with the Titans, George carried the ball over 330 times.
-In 2001, George averaged just 2.98 per carry, the fourth lowest number in league history among running backs with more than 200 rushing attempts in a season.
-George's decline in production along with several toe and ankle injuries were contributing factors in Titans owner Bud Adams' decision to release him on July 21, 2004, in part due to salary cap considerations, after George would not agree to a pay cut.
+In 2001, George averaged just 2.98 per carry, the fourth-lowest number in league history among running backs with more than 200 rushing attempts in a season.
+His decline in production and several toe and ankle injuries were contributing factors in Titans' owner Bud Adams' decision to release George on July 21, 2004, in part due to salary cap considerations, after he would not agree to a pay cut.

+Dallas Cowboys

-On July 23, 2004, George signed a one-year contract with the Dallas Cowboys for $1.5 million-plus incentives that could have earned him more than the $4.25 million he would have made under his previous contract with the Titans.
-George only started 8 games for Dallas while rookie Julius Jones was out for two months with a fractured scapula.
-He became the backup running back when Jones returned midway through the season, finishing with 432 yards on 132 carries and 4 touchdowns.
-He officially retired in 2006.
+On July 23, 2004, George signed a one-year contract with the Dallas Cowboys for $1.5 million, plus incentives that could have earned him more than the $4.25 million he would have made under his previous contract with the Titans.
+George only started eight games while rookie Julius Jones was out for two months with a fractured scapula.
+George became the backup running back when Jones returned midway through the season, finishing with 432 yards on 132 carries and four touchdowns.

+Retirement

-His career totals include 10,441 rushing yards, 268 receptions, 2,227 receiving yards, and 78 touchdowns (68 rushing and 10 receiving).
+George officially announced his retirement in 2006.
+His career totals include 2,865 carries for 10,441 yards and 68 touchdowns to go along with 268 receptions for 2,227 yards and 10 touchdowns.

-In 2021, he became a semifinalist (of the 26-person Modern-Era list) for the Pro Football Hall of Fame, the first time he had made the stage since he was eligible.
+In 2019, George had his number 27 jersey number retired by the Titans, along with his former teammate Steve McNair’s number 9 jersey.
+In 2021, George became a semifinalist (of the 26-person modern-era list) for the Pro Football Hall of Fame, the first time he had made the stage since he was eligible.